GMqwerty/autonomous_driving/README.md

 #### Basic algorythm for the second mission
 The algorythm for the second mission is the same as the one for the first on, but here we also have to avoid red and green traffic signs.
 Using image processing library OpenCV, we are able to detect traffic signs in the camera feed.
 Additional processing of the image provides us with further information about the pillar, such as its color and its distance from our vehicle.
 Using different parameters we are able to identify which traffic signs we need to focus on avoiding.
 For example, traffic signs which are far away, or already on the correct side of the vehicle can be safely ignored.
 If a traffic sign is on the wrong side of the vehicle, the robot starts steering to avoid it.
 The steering angle is determined by how much the vehicle has to move to pass it from the correct side.
 The robot keeps record of all the traffic signs it has seen, so at the end of the second round it checks whether the last traffic sing it encountered was red, so that it can turn back to go through the last round the opposite direction.
 Otherwise, it keeps its direction the same and finishes normally.

+Just like in run1, there are a couple of scripts in the master branch which show how the code for run2 looked like a week ago.

 Video of the robot completing the second mission can be found here: https://youtu.be/rZwB47i2jOo